TritonDataCenter/rfd/rfd/0002/README.md

     a vector for security issues.

-## Triton Background

-This section includes some details that people were confused about in the first draft.
+## End-User uses for logging

+We believe that there are two high-level ways that logging is used.

+ 1. For real-time monitoring or analytics of the application.
+Logging for these cases is not critical and drops of some messages are ok.
+ 2. It is fundamental to the correct behavior of the overall system (e.g. for billing).
+In these cases logging is expected to be reliable, drops are not ok and all data is needed.

-### How are ZFD(7D) devices used?
+## Triton Background - How are ZFD(7D) devices used?

 The zfd devices are streams driver instances and they are currently used by dockerinit to setup the app in the zone so that stdin/out/err are hooked up